shnarazk/mios/README.md

 - thread-based timeout handling #58
 - update command line options
 - update the benchmark report format #64
-- add a new type to represent search result #64
+- add a new type to represent a search result #64
 - further adaptation to 64-bit CPU

 ##### 1.5.2